yenhao/Instagram-Map/README.md

 After login to Instagram, Instagram Map will try to load your media location.
 When finishing the loading procedure, Your Instagram Map will show up.

 There are two little further functions:

  1. You are able to click on the cluster to get detail location.
-2.Click on the single photo, it will show the detail of this post.
+ 2. Click on the single photo, it will show the detail of this post.

 For example: